microsoft/update-client-server-sync/README.md

 Creating a custom ASP.NET web app

 ## Use the downsync utility
-The downsync command line utility is provided as a sample for using the library.
+The downsync utility is provided as a sample for using the library.
 Downsync can be used to deploy updates to Windows PC.

 You can build downsync in Visual Studio; it builds from the same solution as the library.
 Or download and unzip downsync from https://github.com/microsoft/update-client-server-sync/releases